-- Do not give out personal identifying or financial information until you have had the opportunity to think over the deal, without the pressure of anyone on the telephone, sending you emails or at your door: If something is worth buying or a deal worth entering into, it will be worth it after you have had a chance to think about it. - If you decide to enter into a transaction, make sure you get everything in writing.
+- Do not be intimidated into saying "yes." - Do not give out personal identifying or financial information until you have had the opportunity to think over the deal, without the pressure of anyone on the telephone, sending you emails or at your door: If something is worth buying or a deal worth entering into, it will be worth it after you have had a chance to think about it. - If you decide to enter into a transaction, make sure you get everything in writing.
 Under Pennsylvania law, any contract for goods or services costing \$25 or more, resulting from a contact with you at your home, must be in writing and must give you the ability to cancel within three business days.